VinithaVarghese/DATA-1202-FINAL-ASSIGNMENT-ID-100801304-/README.md

 **Health Data Analysis Repository**
 Welcome to the Health Data Analysis repository!
 In this project, we perform an in-depth analysis of health and lifestyle data using SQL queries to uncover valuable insights regarding health conditions, exercise habits, and age-gender patterns.
 The analysis is conducted using two primary datasets: "patient health and diet" and "patient profile."

+**ANALYSIS AND BUSINESS PROBLEM:**

+In the context of this project, our upcoming journey will embark on a comprehensive exploration of health data, propelled by meticulous data analysis.
+This endeavor assumes paramount importance within the health industry, as it addresses the central business challenge of deriving actionable insights from intricate health and lifestyle data.
+Through the adept utilization of SQL, our efforts will be directed toward unraveling correlations among health conditions, exercise habits, and demographic attributes.
+This impending analysis carried out through a strategic framework of data extraction, transformation, and loading, will cast light on pivotal patterns that can serve as the bedrock for informed decisions.
+These decisions hold significant promise for the health industry, contributing to the formulation of evidence-based strategies to effectively address pressing concerns such as heart disease, depression, exercise behaviors, and more.
+The systematic process of rigorous data cleaning, transformation, and coherent analysis will not only underscore the substantial potential of data-driven insights but will also position our project as a catalyst for fostering improved health outcomes within the industry.

 **DATA SOURCES USED**
 The data source for this assignment is downloaded from below link:
 **https://www.kaggle.com/datasets/alphiree/cardiovascular-diseases-risk-prediction-dataset**